mgsloan/instance-templates/Readme.md

 Hardly any discussion of type class hierarchy goes without the common gripe that Applicative ought to be the superclass of Monad.
 However, restructuring this hierarchy would break a great deal of code, particularly if we removed redundant methods such as "pure".
+This recently happened when merely removing the Eq/Show constraints from Num.

 This Haskell extension proposal provides a simple solution for refactoring type-class hierarchies while maintaining backwards compatibility.
-However, it can also do more than this, allowing boilerplate declarations to be generated in terms of some common pattern of usage.
-Functions in Haskell enjoy the reasoning and abstraction benefits of referential transparency.
-This extension gives us this same power, but for instance declarations, allowing for the abstraction of common instantiation patterns.
+But it can also do more than this, allowing boilerplate declarations to be generated in terms of some common pattern of usage.
+Functions in Haskell enjoy the reasoning and abstraction benefits of referential transparency, and this extension gives us this same power, but for instance declarations.
+This allows us to freely abstract common instantiation patterns.

 This repository contains some other documentation about this extension, as well as a work-in-progress TH prototype of the feature.
-The file "Rewriter.hs" uses the haskell-src-exts package to rewrite Haskell code to allow regular classes and instances to use this framework.
+Other than the issues with TH and ConstraintKinds, the prototype does nearly everything that the actual feature would need to, sans a few fairly straightforward conveniences.
+Since this was possible in less than 400 lines of code (sans comments), I'm guessing / hoping that the that the changes to GHC would be correspondingly conservative.

-This proposal shares some goals with [Default Superclass Instances]( http://hackage.haskell.org/trac/ghc/wiki/DefaultSuperclassInstances), but achieves these goals in a fashion that's easier to understand and implement, of course making a different set of trade-offs.
-We sacrifice the ability to restructure hierarchies without touching the actual code, in exchange for being capable of much more.
+This proposal shares some goals with [Default Superclass Instances]( http://hackage.haskell.org/trac/ghc/wiki/DefaultSuperclassInstances), but achieves these goals in a fashion that's easier to understand and implement, while providing more power.

 Description